mikefilonov/automata/README.md

 ```

 ## Quick start
-The following is an example code which runs on ```AMManualTaskManager``` implementation.
-In this implementation by "event" concidered the call to "doNext" method.
+The following example uses ```AMManualTaskManager``` implementation to run tasks.
+Note that by "event" we mean an explicit call to "doNext" method.

 Run the following code in Pharo Playground: